 Getting to the airport is easy and convenient whichever mode of transport you choose.
 Bus services run directly to the airport or take the train to Birmingham International Airport station.
-There is transport is a free and frequent service which takes you from the station to the terminal in just two minutes.
+There is transport is a free and frequent service which takes you from the station to the terminal in just minutes.
 If you prefer to travel by taxi, they can drop you right outside departures.

 Those driving to the airport will find a choice of seven car parks, which are all easily accessible from the terminal by foot or via the free shuttle bus.
 Book a parking space online in advance and save up to 70%.

 Whether you prefer to spend the time before your flight eating, shopping or relaxing, Birmingham Airport can cater to you.
 We have a fantastic selection of restaurants, shops and amenities to keep you entertained before you board your flight to Hannover.

 If you’d like to spend your time browsing shops, we’ve got plenty to choose from.
 Why not treat yourself before you fly?
 Head to Aerospa for beauty treatments in under 15 minutes or spice up your wardrobe with a new pair of Kurt Geigers.
-Of course, we have Duty Free too, where you can find your favourite brands at discounted prices.
+Of course, there's World Duty Free too, where you can find your favourite brands at discounted prices.

 Rather spend your time in one of our cafés, bars and restaurants?
-We’ve got some great restaurants like All Bar One, Giraffe, and even a Wetherspoon.
-To celebrate your trip to Hannover in style, you could head to the Bottega Prosecco Bar for a glass of fizz.
+We’ve got some great restaurants like Giraffe, and even a Wetherspoon.
 Or, if you just fancy a coffee, you have a choice between Costa, Pret a Manger and Caffé Nero.